 Rich - 8699S, SKS Manager

 We are always looking for new Bonus Stations.
-If you would like to try it ( it's Fun!) we need volunteers for 2018.
+If you would like to try it ( it's Fun!) we need volunteers.
 Contact W4RQ@ARRL.NET

 Operators interested in working the SKS as a bonus station at some point during the year, please drop me a note at the above comments/suggestions email address.
 There is no obligation involved in indicating your interest.
 I'll contact one or more operators a week or so before a sprint to firm up arrangements.